jundalisay/superb/content/en/research/constitutions/in/part-21.md

 longer and the expiration of the said period shall operate as a dissolution of that Legislative Assembly.]
 379.—391.
 Omitted by the Constitution (Seventh Amendment) Act, 1956, s.
 29 and Sch. (w.e.f.
 1-11-
 1956).

-392. Power of the President to remove difficulties.—(1) The President may, for the purpose of removing any difficulties, particularly in relation to the transition from the provisions of the Government of India Act, 1935, to the provisions of this Constitution, by order direct that this Constitution shall, during such period as may be specified in the order, have effect subject to such adaptations, whether by way of modification, addition or omission, as he may deem to be necessary or expedient:
+**Article 392.
+Power of the President to remove difficulties**

+1) The President may, for the purpose of removing any difficulties, particularly in relation to the transition from the provisions of the Government of India Act, 1935, to the provisions of this Constitution, by order direct that this Constitution shall, during such period as may be specified in the order, have effect subject to such adaptations, whether by way of modification, addition or omission, as he may deem to be necessary or expedient: